Christmas opening hours

 Criteria for Review

-Consideration of a review of fees will be given where, for financial reasons, the viability of the Provider will be affected such that the quality of service may be impaired, the service become unstable and/or may potentially be withdrawn.
+Consideration of a review of fees will be given where, for financial reasons, the viability of the Provider will be affected such that the quality of service may be impaired, the service becomes unstable and/or may potentially be withdrawn.

 The Fee Review Process

-Fee uplift requests for 2025/2026 must be submitted via the forms below by no later than 30 April 2025.
+Fee uplift requests for 2026/2027 must be submitted via the online forms below by no later than 31st March 2026.

 Only requests submitted on the agreed forms below and received by the due date will be accepted.